 Amanda Cole and Kim Kirkman

 Beautiful songs, chants and duets from medieval Germany and Renaissance France are paired with timeless Celtic folk melodies to bring you Hildegard and the Bard.
 Music for inspiration and contemplation in an exquisite space, Maleny’s Lift Gallery.
-See Lift Gallery for more information.
+Book tickets here.

 Listen and watch a video of Amanda Cole singing Hildegard’s chant Ave Generosa with pictures and translation for an enhanced experience of Hildegard’s genius.

 Listen and watch an excerpt from a recent concert in Caloundra (June 2017).
 Amanda Cole sings two arrangements of English folksongs, Sprig of Thyme and Willow, Willow with members of the Pacific Chamber Players.
 The arrangements are by Percy Grainger and have been further arranged by Amanda Cole for small chamber ensemble.
 This concert was part of the 4MBS Festival of Classics.